 If a message regarding a blocked sensor is displayed, the radar signals from the sensor, located behind a fascia cover near the driver side of the lower grille, have been obstructed.
-When the radar signals are obstructed, a vehicle ahead cannot be detected and the Collision Warning system will not function.
-The following table lists possible causes and actions for this message being displayed.
+When the radar signals are obstructed, a vehicle ahead cannot be detected and the collision warning system will not function.
+The following table lists possible causes and actions for this message has causes and actions for this message being displayed.

 Cause Action The surface of the radar in the Clean the grille surface in front of grille is dirty or obstructed in the radar or remove the object some way causing the obstruction The surface of the radar in the Wait a short time.
-It may take grille is clean but the message several minutes for the radar to remains in the display detect that it is no longer obstructed Heavy rain, spray, snow, or fog is Do not use the Collision Warning interfering with the radar signals System in these conditions because it may not detect, warn, or respond to potential collisions Swirling water, or snow or ice on Do not use the Collision Warning the surface of the road may System in these conditions interfere with the radar signals because it may not detect, warn, or respond to potential collisions
+It may take grille is clean but the message several minutes for the radar to remains in the display detect that it is no longer obstructed Heavy rain, spray, snow, or fog is The collision warning system is interfering with the radar signals temporarily disabled.
+Collision warning should automatically reactivate a short time after the weather conditions improve.
+Swirling water, or snow or ice on The collision warning system is the surface of the road may temporarily disabled.
+Collision interfere with the radar signals warning should automatically reactivate a short time after the weather conditions improve.